SeineEloquenz/fosswallet/CONTRIBUTING.md

 Undiscussed changes might get closed without review on the maintainer's discretion.

 You have discussed your change?
 Then feel free to start implementing it on your fork and submit a PR!
+Remember to split unrelated changes into separate PRs, to ease review and allow faster merges of finished parts.